AChareun/tribute-page/README.md

 ## Work to do:

+- [ ] Redesign the whole project with a mobile-first approach
-I intend to give this project a more funny/joke-vibe so it has a more personal style.
-So that's something I'll work on eventually.
+- [ ] Go for a more funny/joke-vibe so it has a more personal style.